gabrielleandro0801/typescript-design-patterns/README.md

 It encapsulates the object creation logic, making the system more flexible and decoupled.
 This pattern is especially useful when the client code should not depend on how specific objects are constructed.

+## Proxy
+The Proxy Pattern is a structural design pattern that provides a surrogate or placeholder for another object to control access to it.

+It allows you to intercept, defer, enhance, or restrict access to the original object, while maintaining the same interface.

 ## Result
 It is the pattern used to avoid throwing **exceptions** in the code.